Office project training program. Microsoft Project Online Training

 Project stages

-Building a work hierarchy (WBS)
+Construction of a hierarchical work structure (WBS)

 Development of network models

-Value analysis
+Cost analysis

 Project execution and control